Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

      # Depending on the category get information about month from correct source and return
  ```

+ *Hint*: While you can simply index into the `full_names`, `month_nums`, or `birth_stones` dictionaries using the month as the key, figuring out the season by each month is a little harder.
+This is why we want you to put it into another function.

 2. Fill in the following stub code so that the functions operate in the way prescribed by their doc strings.

  ```python